clash-lang/clash-lang.org/content/blog/0009-checked-literals.md

 18446744073709551611
 ```

 No warning at all, yet we still get unexpected wrapping behavior.
 This is the kind of thing that's easy to do accidentally, especially in a larger codebase where definitions and their use sites are in different modules.
 The chances of hitting this in standard Haskell programs is pretty low, because typical literals don't often come close to the boundaries of typical numeric types.
-In Clash programs this is different though, as sizes for its numeric types (`Unsigned`, `Signed,` `Index`, etc.) are often picked a low as possible to not waste silicon area.
+In Clash programs this is different though, as sizes for its numeric types ([`Unsigned`](https://hackage-content.haskell.org/package/clash-prelude-1.8.5/docs/Clash-Sized-Unsigned.html#t:Unsigned), [`Signed`](https://hackage-content.haskell.org/package/clash-prelude-1.8.5/docs/Clash-Sized-Signed.html#t:Signed), [`Index`](https://hackage-content.haskell.org/package/clash-prelude-1.8.5/docs/Clash-Sized-Index.html#t:Index), etc.) are often picked a low as possible to not waste silicon area.
 Wouldn't it be nice if we could pick out literals that don't fit?

 ## `checked-literals`